minhthanhdang/VCT-Manager/README.md

  #### 3. VCT Game Changers
   In general, these are the **RECORDED** region hierachy for the AI deduction.
-    + Pacific: SEA (include VN, TH, PH, SG and MY, HK and TW, ID), SA(South Asia), JP, KR
+    + Pacific: SEA , SA(South Asia), JP, KR, EA(East Asia, also includes JP and KR)
     + CN: **(No recorded tournaments)**
     + Americas: BR, LATAM, NA
     + EMEA

  ### Player stats
+  - Only information in **2024** are used.
+Why?
+Map rotation (7 maps in professional play) changes often (3 times in 2024 already).
+Players change team fast.
+Valorant meta updates constantly.
+I think older data will reduce the "currently" attribute of the data, since we want to create a Valorant team to play now, not a year ago.
   - There are many aspects to consider when judging a player.
-Through provided data, these stats are recorded: KDA, ACS, Gun kills in regard to these categories: agents, maps, or general.
+Through provided data, these stats are recorded: KDA, ACS, Gun kills, first kill/death rate, average damage per round in regard to these categories: agents, maps, offense/defense, or general.
   - Justification:
     - **Number of game played on specific agent/map** shows a player's mastery on that agent/map.
 A broad agent/map pool shows that the player understands the game well.
     - **Guns** play an important strategic role in Valorant.
 Some strategies are: